Sabi99ux/machine-learning-experiment/README.md

 4. **Learning from Mistakes** – Some code intentionally contains flaws to serve as evaluation material.

 > **Note:** This repository is not intended for direct production use.
+>
+> This is my personal learning playground.
+Expect some chaos, bugs, and a lot of fun! 😆

 ## 📜 License